organix/uFork/lib/rq/README.md

     reason -> cancel

 The 'callback' actor is sent a "result" when the request completes (which could be never).
-The result is a pair whose tail indicates success or failure.
+The result is a pair whose head indicates success or failure.

-On success, the result's tail is falsy and its head is the output value.
+On success, the result's head is `#t` and its tail is an optional output value.

-    (value) -> callback
+    (#t . value) -> callback

-On failure, the result's tail is the error and must not be falsy.
-The head is #?.
+On failure, the result's head is `#f` and its tail is an optional error reason.

-    (#? . error) -> callback
+    (#f . error) -> callback

 The requestor pattern was invented by Douglas Crockford, and was first implemented in JavaScript.
 See https://crockford.com/parseq.html.